 - 1. The student has achieved a satisfactory score on the appropriate graduate admissions test. - 2.
 The student meets the grade point average requirement for admission to the graduate degree program in which the courses are taught.
 The student has also satisfied the prerequisites of the graduate courses in which enrollment is sought. - 3.
-The student submits to the Dean of the Division housing the program, an Add/Drop Registration form approved by the academic advisor and the Dean of the Division in which the student is enrolled.
+The student submits to the Dean of the Undergraduate College, an Add/Drop Registration form approved by the academic advisor and the Dean of the Undergraduate College.
 The Dean's decision is final. - 4.
-The courses in which the undergraduate is requesting permission to enroll are not closed.
+The courses in which the undergraduate is requesting permission to enroll are not closed. - 5.
 Undergraduates who enroll in graduate courses may receive either undergraduate or graduate credit for the course.
-They may NOT receive undergraduate and graduate credit for the same course.
+They may NOT receive undergraduate and graduate credit for the same course. - 6.
 Undergraduates may not take more than 9 hours of graduate courses unless formally admitted into an existing dual registration program.